Wills17/Rainfall-Prediction/README.md

 - Modify the scripts as needed to accommodate different datasets or additional features.

-- Regularly update the repository to incorporate improvements and additional functionalities.

 For further assistance or questions, please refer to the repository's issues section or contact the project maintainer.
 Thank you.